HoundSec/flask_whois/README.md

 ## About Me

-I’m Monazir Muhammad Doha.
-I am on a mission to bring his ideas to life.
+I am Monazir Muhammad Doha, on a mission to bring my ideas to life.
 Check my website [HoundSec](https://houndsec.net/)